Short Story Saturday: Veiled Intentions

 “We are nowhere that you can comprehend.
 You will learn what it truly means to speak with the dead.”

-I chanted in an arcane language completely incomprehensible to those who never studied from the ancient texts.
-They were blasphemous librettos unlike any dialect of this world.
-My eyes rolled to the back of my head.
-My arms, legs, and back arched as I floated a few inches off the ground.
-My body went limp.
 Outside the spirits turned.
 They did so with the ferocity of a storm as they swirled into a vortex.
-What appeared to be lightning and thunder clasped outside as the spirits spun and churned out of control.
-The noise was so loud and painful that the man had to cover his head with his arms as he slammed his forehead against the ground in a vain effort to dampen the sound.
+What appeared to be lightning and thunder clapped outside as the spirits spun and churned out of control.
+The noise was so loud and painful that the man had to cover his head with his arms as he slammed his forehead against the ground.
+All in a vain effort to dampen the sound.
 There was a raucous clamor that echoed as the building shook.
 It was as if the walls were going to collapse.
-No, more than that, it was as if the fabric of the universe was breaking apart.
-A bolt of lightning struck me.
-A woman’s voice escaped my lips.
-The words were disjointed.
-Every syllable was a struggle.
+No, more than that.
+It was as if the fabric of the universe was breaking apart.

 Her initial excitement quickly dampened to sorrow.
 “No, I have not.
 He’s merely allowing me to speak through him.
 I’d like to see my daughter.
 Where is she?”